 Some designers want to give their schedules a background fill to allow it to pop from the rest of the drawing.
 You can create a background fill for your schedule using the Table Style Manager.
 Find out how. >

 Land Calculations and Zoning Measurements

-Question: I am using the Zoning commands to generate different areas for cost estimates and other land area calculations we have to do.
+Question: I'm using the Zoning tool to generate different areas for cost estimates and other land area calculations we have to do.
 The measurement output for the schedules comes out in hectares.
 Can this output be changed to square meters?
 Or is there another way to do costing for other than plant materials and turf?

-Answer: The way the software currently operates, the Zoning module is used for land planning, where the quantities are in hectares, with the additional options of Units/Hectare, or Floor Area Ratio.
+Answer: The way the software currently operates, the Zoning tools is used for land planning, where the quantities are in hectares, with the additional options of Units/Hectare, or Floor Area Ratio.

 We're planning on blurring the distinction between these different modules, as users have expressed a desire to mix and match.
 But in the meantime, it sounds as if you would be better served with the Site Development tools.

 Note that you can also just use Reference Notes (RefNotes) to create objects that are measured in square footage (or meters, etc.).
 You can accomplish this using Area/Volume Reference Notes, to which you can assign either a hatch or a color, as well as a cost.
 The benefit of the RefNotes function is that it makes it easier to also add costs for items that are priced by length, individual, etc.